 - Five year running average

-Commissioners will be present to hear comments at the above referenced public hearing in Fargo, North Dakota on January 16, 2020 from 7-9 p.m, and in Winnipeg, Manitoba on February 12 at the same time.
+Commissioners will be present to hear comments at the above referenced public hearings in Fargo, North Dakota on January 16, 2020 from 7-9 p.m, and in Winnipeg, Manitoba on February 12 at the same time.
 A public comment period on the IRRB’s report will also be open through February 28, 2020.
 Public input is essential to the Commission’s consideration of a recommendation to the Governments of the United States and Canada.